SkyLabIoT/LoRaEdge_BasicTracking/README.md

 --|--
 1.0 | First release.
 1.2 | Support for more configuration via downlink, sensor integration in Wi-Fi payload and radio beacon.
+1.3 | Changes for BasicLoRaA sketch: Changed downlink to take fewer bytes.
+Fix a battery draining joining issue when there is no LoRa coverage.
+Added support for motion detection, enable by setting motionActivation to 1.